-Understanding the Difference Between a Change Order and a Cost Overrun In Construction
+Understanding the Difference Between a Cost Overrun and a Change Order In Construction

 Anyone starting in the construction industry and familiarizing themselves with construction management processes and terms must understand the difference between a change order and cost overrun.
 While both involve deviations from the original budget, they stem from different causes and have distinct implications.